Meridith Baer: Early life

-Meridith spent her early years living on the grounds of San Quentin State Prison, located north of San Francisco, where her father was a prison warden.
-She attended a one room schoolhouse on the prison reservation from 1st through 8th grade.
-When Meridith was 13-years-old, her father was named Director of Corrections for the state of Iowa and her family moved to Des Moines, Iowa.
-Meridith went on to attend the University of Colorado in Boulder where she received a BS in Journalism.
+Baer graduated from the University of Colorado in Boulder with a degree in Journalism.

 Acting & Screenwriting

 Prior to her graduation, Baer was approached on the University of Colorado campus by producer Jerry Bruckheimer who cast Baer in a Pepsi commercial.
 This ultimately launched Baer's prolific career in acting, in which she appeared in more than 100 television commercials, as well as being the face for Winston cigarettes, Kent cigarettes, and Benson & Hedges.
 At the same time, Baer continued to put her journalism degree to work writing articles like “The Passionate Shopper” for New York Magazine and for other publications including Penthouse and Viva.

 In 1975, Baer moved to Los Angeles, where she continued to act in film and television, including appearances on popular programs including CHiPs, Eight is Enough and Happy Days.
 She also starred opposite Steven Guttenberg in The Chicken Chronicles.
 In 1981, she sold her first screenplay, Prisoners, for $250,000.
 A fictional love story about a teenage girl growing up on a prison reservation in the 1950s, the film was produced by 20th Century Fox and starred actress Tatum O’Neal.
 Baer's follow-up script, "Unbecoming Age", also released as The Magic Bubbles, was a comedy about a woman who has a mid-life crisis triggered by her turning 40 and features a young George Clooney in a supporting role.